mcmullarkey/mlcheck/README.md

 Think of this tool as a spell-check equivalent for ML best practices.

-The current version can detect `scikit-learn` style Python code in .py or .ipynb (Jupyter Notebook) files.
+The current version can detect `scikit-learn` style Python code in .py or .ipynb (Jupyter Notebook) files and `tidymodels` style R code in .R or .Rmd files.

 # Install